 Individuals and institutions can buy bitcoin using fiat currency through online platforms.
-One can sell a NFT or other physical asset and accept payment in the form of cryptocurrency.
+One can sell an NFT or other physical asset and accept payment in the form of cryptocurrency.
 Lastly, mining them.

-Just like coal mining and gold mining, there is Bitcoin mining, but using computer.
-Miners basically work as ‘auditors’, tracking online transactions of Bitcoin and preventing ‘double-spending’.
+Just like coal mining and gold mining, there is Bitcoin mining, but using a computer.
+Miners basically work as ‘auditors’, tracking online transactions of Bitcoin and preventing ‘double-spending.